Introduction to Threat Intelligence

 The following objectives can be achieved by implementing the threat intelligence:

 - Staying up to date with daily emerging threats, methods, weaknesses, targets, etc., that are huge in volumes.

 - Make us more proactive against the threats that are about to happen in the future.

-- Informing the users, stakeholders, and leaders about the latest threats and the effects they could have on their businesses.
+- Informing the users, stakeholders, and leaders about the latest threats and their effects on their businesses.

 Threat intelligence is the output product of a cycle of data collection, processing, and analysis that consists of six parts.
-An intelligence program becomes effective when it is iterative in nature becoming more refined in each iteration.
-The threat intelligence can be produced effectively if the use cases are identified and the objectives are defined.
+An intelligence program becomes effective when it is iterative in nature, becoming more refined in each iteration.
+This can be produced effectively if the use cases are identified and the objectives are defined.

 The steps to maximize the value of threat intelligence are:

 Asking the right question is the first step to produce valuable threat intelligence.
 The questions must be focused on a single fact or single event, or single activity, and such questions add to the value of threat intelligence.
 Open and broad questions must be avoided.
 The intelligence objectives must be based on factors like how close they are to the organization’s core values, the impact of the resulting decision, and the decision time-sensitive.
 It is also important to understand who is benefitting from the output product.